pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/37_Reverse_Many_To_Many_Object_Relation_Type.md

 object is already open in the UI, it will have to be reloaded, before the new relation established by a remote object, becomes visible.

+## Limitations

+Reverse Many-to-Many object relation fields are currently only available in data object classes, not in bricks, field definitions, localized fields, classification store.

 ## Working with PHP API
 Reverse Many-To-Many Object Relation are a pure Pimcore admin feature, they don't play any role in scripting or services.